axlgoze/learning_JS/jsYa/readme.md

 we use it if we know that the repetitive cycle is gonna be executed. when the condition is false the structure ends.

+## For structure

+It's used when we KNOW how many times the instructions block is gonna be executed.

+a break sentence in any part of the structure will stop it.

+⬇️ three parts:
+- initialization
+- condition
+- increment/decrement